CoderLogy/Time-Capsule-Web3/README.md

 #### Ai disclosure

-This readme and some other files within this project was generated with help of ai.
+This some files within this project were generated with help of ai.
 Most of the work here is done by us, humans though.
 Just writing this to get the thought of using ai out of my mind.

 ## License